Why it’s OK to not land that internship

 Just like many other penultimate-year students, I found myself endlessly applying for internships over the last couple of months.
 It always seems to go the same way.

 You find the perfect placement, and you begin dreaming up images of yourself in your ideal job, young, successful, and ready to take on the world.
-You fill out a seemingly endless application, with isometric tests and business competency quizzes and send it all off with fingers crossed.
+You perfect your CV and cover letter and fill out a seemingly endless application, with isometric tests and business competency quizzes and send it all off with fingers crossed.
 Then, just as you get your hopes up, you receive that fateful email beginning with that one dreaded word: ‘Unfortunately’.

 Honestly, there was no worse experience of this for me than on one morning a few weeks ago, when I awoke two emails from companies I had been excited to apply for but was subsequently rejected by.
 It wasn’t even 7 am, and I already felt like I had failed that day.
 This is a feeling I’ve come to know quite well over the last three weeks or so, and I’ve learned some things from these experiences.